Best Candles of 2021

 To find the best candles, we use an extensive process that starts with researching the market.
 After seeing what is out there, we purchased the most promising products at retail price and ran them through real-world, side-by-side testing to determine which ones shine bright and which flame out.

 We settled on four metrics through which we assessed our products.
 Those metrics are aesthetic versatility, burn quality, fragrance permeation, and additional features.

-Features are any additional stylings or inclusions beyond jar, wax, and wick.
+Features are any additional stylings or inclusions beyond a jar, wax, and wick.
 We look for lids, glass textures and shapes, and wax type and color.

-Top scorers for features include the Capri Blue, with its deep cobalt glass and metal lid.
+Top scorers for features include the Capri Blue with its deep cobalt glass and metal lid.
 The Homesick Scented also comes in a unique jar that sets it apart.
 Though it doesn't include a lid, each of its fragrances has a rich top, mid, and bottom note description.

 — Ben Applebaum-Bauch